Home Our Wines How to Buy Vines Winemaking Walnuts & Prunes Contact/Visit Lot Valley Recommendations

 Most of our red wines are made to be kept – vins de garde.
 In time, they will mature into a complex and satisfying balance.
 They will not reveal their full quality when young and this is why we sell these wines only after they have acquired sufficient bottle age to begin to show their potential.
 Most will keep and improve for several years more.

-These are the red wines which we are currently selling, See How to Buy for prices and delivery terms.
+These are the red wines which we are currently selling, See How to Buy for vintages available, prices and delivery terms.

 Not aged in oak.
 Bottled a year earlier than the oak aged wines.
 Each year the wine used is exactly the same as that used for barrel aging.